 Welcome to the Materials Modeling and Microscopy (M-cube) group.

 Research in M-cube is focused on developing quantitative structure-property correlations in materials for energy applications.
 In order to do so, we use a synergistic combination of electronic structure calculations and aberration-corrected scanning transmission electron microscopy (STEM).
-We use the knowledge gained from this combination of theory and microscopy to predict new materials with improved properties.
-Some of the materials that we are currently interested in are complex oxides, compound semiconductors and 2D materials that show novel properties, such as magnetism, ferroelectricity, and superconductivity, and are important for applications such as in catalysis, photovoltaics and solid-oxide fuel cells.
+We use the knowledge gained from this combination of theory and microscopy to design new materials with improved properties or even new functionalities.
+Some of the materials that we are currently interested in are complex oxides, compound semiconductors, 2D materials and high-entropy alloys that show novel properties and are important for applications such as in electrocatalysis, solar cells, solid-oxide fuel cells and high-strength materials.

 We use some of the fastest supercomputers, such as Stampede 2 at the Texas Advanced Computing Center, to perform the electronic structure calculations.
 For the atomic-resolution STEM imaging and spectroscopy, we use some of the most powerful electron microscopes, such as the Nion UltraSTEMs, at Oak Ridge National Laboratory.
 We collaborate extensively with materials chemists and electrochemists for synthesis and validation of the materials that we predict using theory and computation, and for subseqeunt atomic-structure characterization.